paul-hammant/tbd/content/continuous-review/index.md

 Companies doing Extreme Programming, often allow that pair of eyes to count as a review.
 Some companies require multiple reviews of code.
 For "the pair as reviewers too" scenario, one might have ben enough and that commit will land in the trunk, without others looking at it.
-Five minutes and 20 seconds into Guido van Rossum's famous 2006 presenation, he states "code review is a best alternative to pair programming", and that it is "basically asynchronous pair-programming".
+Five minutes and 20 seconds into Guido van Rossum's famous 2006 Mondrian presentation, he states "code review is a best alternative to pair programming", and that it is "basically asynchronous pair-programming".

-### Pull Requests
+### Pull Requests (PRs)

 The pull-request (PR) model introduced by GitHub is the dominant code review model today.
+The concept was available from GitHub's launch in 2008, and has revolutionized open source, and enterprise software development.
+Google were secretly doing the same thing with custom tooling around their Perforce install from about 2005, and Guido's presentation on Mondrian in 2006 (as mentioned) leaked that to the world (see below).

+A PR is one
+or more commits towards a goal described in an accompanying piece of text.
+The act of creating the PR from the branch signals the end (or a pause) in work, and the wish for the reviewers to get busy (and the CI daemon to wake up and build/verify the branch).
+There are caveats though.

+#### Open Source contributions via PRs

+These can come from anyone who has an account on GitHub (or equivalent).
+They will have forked your repository and the PR will be about commits that would come back to your repository.
+They may delete their repository after you consume their commits.
+If these are unsolicited you may well take your time reviewing them.
+Indeed you may never consume them, if you don't like them.
+Hardly continuous, but open source is mostly a volunteer activity.

+#### PRs from colleagues

+Regardless of branching model, the wish is for the PR to reviewed fairly quickly.
+On GitHub (and possibly others) the PR can come from a fork or a branch in the main repo.
+There is little difference to the processing of these.
+In Trunk-Based Development teams, the PR should be on a [Short Lived Feature Branch](/short-lived-feature-branches/) and processed very quickly by reviews towards merging back to trunk/master.
+A few minutes for the review is best, and tens of minutes acceptable.
+More than a hour or two, and you are negatively affecting cycle times.

-It is a branch, but a personal one and short-lived.
-It may suffer many commits before the developer feels the task is complete and initiates a PR which triggers code review (and the CI daemon to wake up and build/verify the branch).
-The temporary branch may have received many commits before the developer initiated the pull request.
+The short lived feature branch may have received many commits before the developer initiated the pull request.
 Some developers will squash (rebase) the changes into a single commit before starting code review.
 Some teams have a policy in favor of or against squash/rebase.

 {{< note title="Common Code Owners" >}}
 Commits being reviewed are never rejected for "Only I am allowed to change source in this package" reasons.
-Rejections must be for objective reasons.
+Rejections must be for objective and published reasons.
 {{< /note >}}

 ## Enterprise code review - as it was